ryan-odea/pylearner/README.md

-# pylearner
+# learner_py

-The `pylearner` package implements transfer learning methods for low-rank matrix estimation.
+The `learner_py` package implements transfer learning methods for low-rank matrix estimation.
 These methods leverage similarity in the latent row and column spaces between the source and target populations to improve estimation in the target population.
 The methods include the LatEnt